ctboughter/AIMS/README.md

 ```
  python aims.py
 ```
 From there, the GUI should open.
 A step by step instruction guide for GUI usage can be found in the included powerpoint.
+If you don't want to be bothered reading instructions, the app *should* prevent most major errors.
+If a "next" button is grayed out, make sure you've pressed all of the analysis buttons on the bottom of the current AIMS app screen.

 # Jupyter Notebooks (found in notebooks/AIMS_\*.ipynb)
-While the GUI is useful for those with little to no experience using python, unfortunately given the time commitment required to create a functional GUI the available features incorporated lag behind significantly.
+While the GUI is useful for those with little to no experience using python, unfortunately given the time commitment required to create a functional GUI the available features incorporated can lag behind significantly.
 For the most up-to-date analysis pipelines, fastest code, and maximal flexibility, it is recommended that the Jupyter Notebooks are used.
 I have tried to explain step by step within the notebooks how to run them.
 It may take a while, but reading through the markdowns and comments should give the user a good feel for what each code block is doing.
 If using Anaconda-Navigator, you should just be able to launch Jupyter Lab from the main application.
 If using terminal, you can install Jupyter lab using

 ```
 conda install -c conda-forge jupyterlab